btwiuse/x402-vara-demo/README.md

-# x402 Browser Wallet Payment Template
+# x402-vara Browser Wallet Payment Template

-> 🛠️ **A starter template for building payment-enabled applications with x402**
+> 🛠️ **A starter template for building payment-enabled applications with x402-vara**

-This is a simplified scaffolding project demonstrating [x402 payment protocol](https://x402.org) integration with browser wallet support.
+This is a simplified scaffolding project demonstrating [x402 payment protocol](https://x402.org) integration with browser wallet support on Vara Network.
 Use this as a foundation to build your own micropayment-enabled services, SaaS applications, or any project that needs frictionless web payments.

 ## What is x402?